“Helping science achieve better answers that change the world”

 Calculate 30-40% of the animal’s (or tissue) body weight in grams – this will equal the volume (in mls) of exsanguination/flushing solution to use.
 Using the preplaced catheter or needle (as with cardiac perfusion), carefully flush with the exsanguination/flushing solution.
 The amount of pressure will vary with each subject.
 It is recommended to first test the pressure with your hand (and syringe).
 Syringe and other pumps can be used once an acceptable pressure has been determined.
 Excessive pressure may result in vessel rupture.
 By the time the total volume of the exsanguination/flushing solution is delivered, the fluid exiting the draining vein should be clear to slightly pink tinged.
 If there appears to still be significant blood or clots leaving the draining vein, use more of the exsanguination/flushing solution and flush until the exiting fluid is slightly pink tinged.

-*If preservation/fixation is required: There are numerous ‘soft fixation’ protocols that can be used to prepare a body for BriteVu® perfusion.
+*If preservation/fixation is required: There are numerous ‘soft fixation’ protocols that can be used to prepare an animal’s body for BriteVu® perfusion.
 Regardless of the protocol, it is best to flush this solution out of the body prior to flushing with BriteVu®.

 **If mixing preservative with BriteVu® Solution: Substitute water or physiologic solutions with 1 mg/ml phenol when making BriteVu® solution.
 The same volume of phenol can be used as with water.